‘Humans. In Business’ was a 1 year project from April 2016 – April 2017.

 “When we planted the trees along the driveway I was six months pregnant with my first child, Nick.
 As they grow, so does he.”

-There are people in business who work hard to make a difference with their knowledge, expertise, blood, sweat and tears.
+There are individuals in business who work hard to make a difference with their knowledge, expertise, blood, sweat and tears.

 In The Hero’s Journey by Joseph Campbell – the protagonist – this could be you – starts off as a regular person with the soul’s calling to greatness.
 S/he takes the idea into the unknown, charts the difficult territory, survives the trials and tribulations and ultimately returns home transformed, shares the wins with the community and thus becomes the hero.